keras-team/keras/docs/templates/applications.md

         of filters in each layer.
     - If `alpha` = 1, default number of filters from the paper are used at each layer.
-- depth_multiplier: depth multiplier for depthwise convolution (also called the resolution multiplier)
 - include_top: whether to include the fully-connected layer at the top of the network.
 - weights: one of `None` (random initialization),